 Once the gift of stock is sent, the recipient (and his parents) have some initial homework to do.
 Since my nephew is under 18, his parents needed to set up a custodial account for him.
 This is just like setting up a personal brokerage account.
 There are some basic hoops to jump through, but the process is fairly straightforward.
 And once the account is established, when I choose to send him stocks in the future, the process of adding them to his account will be much easier.
 He’ll simply click to redeem the gift card.

 I really wish this was an option when I was a kid.
-Seeing in real-time the power of investing at an early age is an amazing educational tool in of itself.
+Seeing in real time the power of investing at an early age is an amazing educational tool in and of itself.
 While the gift of bonds certainly came in handy, it didn’t teach me the power of interest in the same way an active stock portfolio would have.
-And I think that’s much more valuable than the fractional shares sent along.
+And I think that’s much more valuable than the fractional shares I sent along.

 The Bottom Line on This Stockpile Review

-As someone that’s been a pretty active investor for a couple of decades, Stockpile isn’t something I’d use for my own investments.
+As someone who’s been a pretty active investor for a couple of decades, I wouldn’t use Stockpile for my own investments.
 It’s simply not robust enough.
 You can’t use it to trade futures or options.
 It’s not for building a diversified portfolio of long- and short-term investments, bonds and commodities.

 But the void it fills is a powerful one.
 It’s still an excellent tool that can teach kids the power of investing.
 Because really, you simply can’t start investing too early.
 It’s also worth noting that you don’t need to sign up for a Stockpile account in order to give the gift of stock.
-Major retailers like Walmart, Kroger and other sell Stockpile gift cards in stores and online.
+Major retailers like Walmart and Kroger sell Stockpile gift cards in stores and online.

 To learn more about investing platforms and opportunities, consider signing up for our free e-letter below.
 It’s packed with useful insight from investing experts.